 Social Media's Slow Slog Into the Ivory Towers of Academia - Josh Sternberg - Technology Underpinning a disdain for social media in higher education is the assumption that incoming students have an inherent aptitude for new technologies "If you took a soldier from a thousand years ago and put them on a battlefield, they'd be dead," Howard Rheingold, a professor teaching virtual community and social media at Stanford University, told me one morning via Skype.
 "If you took a doctor from a thousand years ago and put them in a modern surgical theater, they would have no idea what to do.
+Take a professor from a thousand years ago and put them in a modern classroom, they would know where to stand and what to do."
 Terms like "digital native" and "digital immigrant" have been used by marketers as a way of differentiating generations.
 This tale is not new.
-For the last several years, teaching social media has been reactionary, found either in non-matriculated night classes for the working professional or in business schools for the budding marketer to learn and hone his or her online and social marketing skills.
-But as social interactions and technologies mature, there has been a swing in the pendulum.